First, get the baby raccoon contained

 • There are lots of bugs or insects crawling all over it

-Keep the baby warm, dark, and quiet, don’t give it any food or water, and contact a wildlife rehabilitator right away.
+Keep the baby warm, dark, and quiet, don’t give it any food or water, and contact a wildlife rehabilitator right away

-Reuniting the raccoon with its mother
+Reuniting the raccoon with their mother

 Be patient